prasadmuley/prasadmuley.github.io/_posts/2015-06-04-Export-in-SQLFORM-grid-Web2Py.md

 * It skipped company column in exported csv file.
 So we can skip any column using the fields parameter.

 #### Summery
+* In this blog post, We've learned following things:
-* You can use these hacks in the SQLFORM.grid's export.
+  * How to use the export functionality.
+  * Show specified format using exportclasses
+  * Repositioning the export button.
+  * Display name instead of ids.
+  * Changing the header names.
+  * Skipping columns while exporting the data.

+I've used web2py's 2.9 version in above post.
 The sample app is available here.
-  Kindly report bug if you find any.
+Report bug if you find any.